Lucky-SeoYounghyun/flashlight/README.md

 This project involves the implementation of a flashlight app for mobile phones, but some parts of the code have been removed.
 We apologize for any inconvenience, as the full code cannot be disclosed due to various issues.

+The program is currently in testing before being uploaded to the Google Play Store.
+I will provide a link once the registration is complete.

 ![KakaoTalk_20240523_001915657](https://github.com/Lucky-SeoYounghyun/flashlight/assets/168096909/052c9a04-6a3a-405a-b410-082af4c5f43d)